 Example 4: Remove All Non-numeric Characters

-You can remove all non-numeric characters by using the tr command with the option -cd.
+.
 In this example, I will show you the process to remove all the non-numeric characters from a string.
-You can use this process whenever you need it by simply following the steps mentioned below.
+Similarly, you can use this process by executing the command mentioned below:

 echo "My house number is 7852" | tr -cd [:digit:]'\n'